 - As promised, here are some links to Wimbrow songs.
 You can listen to “The Good Old Eastern Shore” here.
 Another Wimbrow hit with a local angle is “When Old Pete Daley Plays His Ukulele Down in Whaleyville.”
 You can listen to that here.
 (Wimbrow sometimes used “Pete Daley” as a stage name.)
 “The County Fair in Delaware” is another Wimbrow gem with a local angle.
 Listen to it here.
 If that sampling strikes your fancy, here is a broader collection of Wimbrow songs listed on the Internet Archive.

-- Two music professors at Salisbury University, Louise Anderson and Diana Wagner, have latched on the Wimbrow’s musical legacy and are doing their best to keep it alive.
+- Two faculty members at Salisbury University, Louise Anderson and Diana Wagner, have latched on the Wimbrow’s musical legacy and are doing their best to keep it alive.
 Read about their 2019 performance of Wimbrow songs here.
+Anderson is an assistant professor of music and director of music education at the school.
+Wagner, an associate professor of education, is a freelance musician and host of the radio show “Chesapeake Folk.”

-- That ramshackle website put up by the Wimbrow children in tribute to their father is still up and running at this link.
+- That ramshackle website put up by the Wimbrow children in tribute to their father was still up and running at this link the last time I checked.

-- If I am reading things correctly, it seems that a “Wimbrola” hand-crafted by Dale Wimbrow himself (and signed, no less) is available for sale at this site.
-Also, it seems that a Wimbrow–autographed copy of “The Guy in the Glass” is available here.
+- A collector has posted a photo of a custom-made “Wimbrola” at this site.
+Also, it seems that a Wimbrow-autographed copy of “The Guy in the Glass” is available here.

 - Thank you for reading!